Analyzing Greenlane (NASDAQ:GNLN) and Core & Main (NYSE:CNM)

 |3.00

-This table compares Core & Main and Greenlane’s top-line revenue, earnings per share (EPS) and valuation.
+This table compares Core & Main and Greenlane’s revenue, earnings per share and valuation.

 |Gross Revenue